saber-games/expeditions-guides/docs/custom_gameplay_entities/specialists/modifiers_of_specialists.md

 ### AdditionalReward
 Increases the amount of [reward] of particular type.

 -   **additionalRewardExpeditionIncreasedPercent** – the increase of the reward for an Expedition, in percents.
-Positive integer value.
 -   **additionalRewardSideQuestsIncreasedPercent** – the increase of the reward for a Contract, in percents.
-Positive integer value.
 -   **additionalRewardTasksIncreasedPercent** – the increase of the reward for a Task, in percents.
-Positive integer value.

 ### ArmorCapacity
 Increases the amount of armor of the particular component of the truck.

 -   **armorEngineIncreasedPercent** – the increase of the *Engine* armor, in percents.
-Positive integer value.
 -   **armorGearboxIncreasedPercent** – the increase of the *Gearbox* armor, in percents.
-Positive integer value.
 -   **armorGasTankIncreasedPercent** – the increase of the *Gas Tank* armor, in percents.
-Positive integer value.
 -   **armorSuspencionIncreasedPercent** – the increase of the *Suspension* armor, in percents.
-Positive integer value.

 See also: [ArmorRestoreEverywhere](#armorrestoreeverywhere).

 ### BinocularRadius
 Increases the radius of vision for *Binoculars*.

 -   **binocularPartRadiusIncreasedMeters** – the increase of the radius of *partial* exploration for *Binoculars*, in meters.
 Partial exploration locates new POI, but does not identify them (shows them as "question" marks).
-Positive integer value.

 -   **binocularFullRadiusIncreasedMeters** – the increase of the radius of *full* exploration for *Binoculars*, in meters.
 Full exploration fully identifies POI.
-Positive integer value.

 ### DroneAcceleration
 Increases the speed of the *Drone*.

 -   **droneAccelerationIncreasedPercent** – the increase of the acceleration and speed of the *Drone*, in percents.
-Positive integer value.

 -   **droneAccelerationHeightIncreasedPercent** – the increase of the height and vertical accelartion of the *Drone*, in percents.
-Positive integer value.

 ### DroneControllability
 Increases the controllability of the *Drone*.

 -   **droneControllabilityResForceIncreasedPercent** – the increase of the parameter responsible for the resistance force applied to the *Drone*, in percents.
 The higher this value is, the faster the *Drone* will stop.
-Positive integer value.

 -   **droneControllabilityResForceRotationIncreasedPercent** – the increase of the parameter responsible for the resistance force applied to the *Drone* when it rotates, in percents.
 The higher this value is, the faster the *Drone* will stop after rotation.
-Positive integer value.

 -   **droneControllabilityForceRotationIncreasedPercent** – the increase of the rotation speed of the *Drone*, in percents.
-Positive integer value.

 ### DroneScoutRadius
 Increases the exploration radius of the *Drone*. (`TBD`)

 -   **droneFullScoutRadiusIncreasedMeters** – the increase of the radius of *full* exploration for the *Drone*, in meters.
-Full exploration fully identifies POI.
-Positive integer value. (`TBD`)
+Full exploration fully identifies POI.  (`TBD`)

 -   **dronePartScoutRadiusIncreasedMeters** – the increase of the radius of *partial* exploration for the *Drone*, in meters.
-Partial exploration locates new POI, but does not identify them (shows them as "question" marks).
-Positive integer value. (`TBD`)
+Partial exploration locates new POI, but does not identify them (shows them as "question" marks).  (`TBD`)

 ### EcholotModeAura
 Changes the mechanics of the *Echo Sounder* operation.